h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 Uplift metric
 ~~~~~~~~~~~~~~

+In Uplift Tree-based algorithms, every tree takes information about treatment/control group assignment and information about response directly into the decision about splitting a node.
+This means there is only one tree for both groups instead of separate trees for the treatment group's data and the control group's data.

-Uplift DRF differentiates itself from DRF because it finds the best split using ``treatment_column``.
-The goal is to split the training customers into a group which gets an offer (i.e. treatment group) and a group which does not (i.e. control group).
+Uplift DRF differentiates itself from DRF because it finds the best split using both ``response_column`` and ``treatment_column``.
+The goal is to split the training observations into a group which gets an offer (i.e. treatment group) and a group which does not (i.e. control group).
 This information (``treatment_column``) with features and ``response_column`` are used for training.
-The ``uplift_metric`` is calculated to decide which point from the histogram is selected to split the data in the tree node (instead of calculation squared error like in other tree algorithms).
+The ``uplift_metric`` is calculated to decide which point from the histogram is selected to split the data in the tree node (instead of calculation squared error or Qini coefficient like in other tree algorithms).

 The goal is to maximize the differences between the class distributions in the treatment and control sets, so the splitting criteria are based on distribution divergences.
 The distribution divergence is calculated based on the ``uplift_metric`` parameter.
 In H2O-3, three ``uplift_metric`` types are supported: